CloudBedrock/rabbitmq/README.md

 * `RABBITMQ_USER` - new user name
 * `RABBITMQ_PASSWORD` - password for new user
+* `RABBITMQ_LOOPBACK_USERS` - a space delimited list of users considered to be loopback users (users that are allowed to connect to RabbitMQ only through `localhost` address).
 * `RABBITMQ_CLUSTER_NODES` - a space delimited list of RabbitMQ
   nodes that it needs to connect to (`join_cluster`), e.g.
   `"rabbit@rabbit-1 rabbit@rabbit-2 rabbit@rabbit-3"`.